microsoft/MixingBoard/README.md

 ```
 sh setup.sh
 ```
-Depending on your operating system, download pretrained models with
+Then, depending on your operating system, download pretrained models with
 ```
 # if using Windows
 sh setup_win.sh